PCOS: A Mysterious Disease

 The exact cause of PCOS is still a mystery.
 Research offers several possible theories, which may prove to be related, but there is no clear answer as of yet.

 One theory suggests that PCOS may be due to an endocrine system defect, affecting the hypothalamus and/or pituitary glands.
 In this scenario, production of either gonadotropin-releasing hormone (GnRH) or luteinizing hormone (LH) is elevated.
 The ovaries then become overstimulated and result in androgen excess, which disrupts the normal menstrual cycle.
-(See What Goes Wrong?.)
+(See What Goes Wrong? below)

 Dr. Jeffrey Dach explains that PCOS is the end result of a self-perpetuating cycle of not ovulating.
 No ovulation means no progesterone is produced, which continuously feeds a vicious cycle of no ovulation, and leads to increased testosterone production by the ovary.